nasa/cumulus/tasks/sync-granule/README.md

 }
 ```

-Alternatively, you can hardcode the `ACL` value to be `"disabled"` like so:
+To disable ACLs, you can hardcode the `ACL` value to be `"disabled"` like so:

 ```json
 ...